olegkrivtsov/using-zend-framework-3-book/README.md

   * Translate existing chapters to your favourite language and contribute your work via a pull request.
   * Fix a bug in a book sample a contribute your changes via pull request.

-Contributor names are listed under the *Acknowledgments* section of the book.
+Names of contributors will be carefully listed under the *Acknowledgments* section of the book.

 Book text uses Markdown format, particularly its [Leanpub flavor](https://leanpub.com/help/manual).
 To generate the book HTML, use [OpenBook tool](https://github.com/olegkrivtsov/openbook).